 Step 4: Install the client certificate

-Install the client certificate on the client.
-In this example, the Microsoft Edge browser is used.
+Install the client certificate on the client based on the installation guide.

 Step 5: Configure mutual authentication on an HTTPS listener